Erudika/paraio.org/src/monolite/partials/008-plugins.md

 Since version 1.7, you can register custom API resources by implementing the `CustomResourceHandler` interface.
-Use the `ServiceLoader` mechanism to tell Para to load your handlers - add them to a file called `com.erudika.para.rest.CustomResourceHandler` in `META-INF/services` where each line contains the full class name of your custom resource handler class.
+Use the `ServiceLoader` mechanism to tell Para to load your handlers - add them to a file called "com.erudika.para.rest.CustomResourceHandler" in `META-INF/services` where each line contains the full class name of your custom resource handler class.
 On startup Para will load these and register them as API resource handlers.

 The `CustomResourceHandler` interface is simple: